5a9awneh/GitCommitHistoryToCSV/README.md

 - Excludes merge commits for clearer data analysis.
 - Generates a CSV file with detailed commit information.
 - Automatically names files based on the repository name.
+- Comprehensive logging of operations and errors for troubleshooting - see `debug.log` for detailed information.

 ## Prerequisites
 - Python 3